nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :man_technologist: Congratulations!
 You have completed a task.
 Now, you can remove it by using this command.

-Deletes the specified task from the address book.
+Deletes the specified task from the task  book.

-Format: `delete INDEX(S)`
+Format: `delete INDEX [INDEX]…​`

 * Deletes the task at the specified `INDEX`.
 * The index refers to the index number shown in the displayed task list.